 Download List of Water Treatment Companies: If you’re ready to start evaluating companies, here is a list to get you started.
 Included in this guide are some of the top water treatment companies in the United States.

 An oil sheen on discharged water can mean shutting down production until the sheen is removed.
-Thus, is it especially important for manufactures, specifically in the primary metals and oil and gas industries, to act in preventing the formation of the sheen.
+Thus, is it especially important for manufacturers, specifically in the primary metals and oil and gas industries, to act to prevent sheen formation.

 Any of the above treatment issues are typically a direct result of using the wrong chemistry to treat your wastewater.

 Alongside this, although every wastewater falls into at least one category, each waste stream is unique.
 Furthermore, every waste stream requires a hands-on process to determine the correct product and, most importantly, dosage of said product.
 The infographic below shows the flow of data collection and testing necessary in order to choose the right treatment plan.